ARIES5533/Deployment-with-Argocd/README.md

 ### Installation

-1. **Install ArgoCD on EKS**: Follow the official ArgoCD installation documentation to deploy ArgoCD on your EKS cluster.
+1. **Install ArgoCD on EKS**: Follow the official ArgoCD installation documentation to deploy ArgoCD on your EKS cluster, Documentation: https://argo-cd.readthedocs.io/en/stable/getting_started/ .

 2. **Connect ArgoCD to Your Git Repository**: Configure ArgoCD to connect to your Git repository.
 This typically involves setting up Git credentials and configuring the repository URL.